tylermercer/personal-website/src/en/posts/all-writing-is-reductionistic.md

 seems imperfect, and to maintain healthy skepticism of those whose writing we accept or agree with.
 In both cases, they're probably missing something that some future writer will contribute.
-We can be open both to the thoughts of the first writer and to the second.^[An interesting application of this principle in a Christian context: both the Old Testament and the New Testament are valuable scripture.
+We can be open both to the thoughts of the first writer and to the second.^[An example of this principle in a Christian context: both the Old Testament and the New Testament are valuable scripture.
 And as a member of the Church of Jesus Christ of Latter-day Saints, the Bible, the Book of Mormon, the other standard works, and the teachings of